Lowchen

 About the Lowchen

-Standing 12 to 14 inches tall and weighing 12 to 18 pounds, the Lowchen is a small-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 12 to 14 inches tall and weighing 12 to 18 pounds, the Lowchen is a small-sized dog.
+Their traditional lion clip — long coat on the front half and shaved hindquarters with a plumed tail — is one of the most recognizable grooming styles in the dog world.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview